bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 ### Templates Parameters

 Template parameters are closely related to `RenderFragment` parameters described in the previous section.
 The difference is that a template parameter is of type `RenderFragment<TValue>`.
-Like with regular `RenderFragment`, a `RenderFragment<TValue>` template parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or a mix of the two.
+Like with regular `RenderFragment`, a `RenderFragment<TValue>` template parameter can be regular HTML markup, it can be Razor markup, e.g. other component declarations, or it can be a mix of the two.
 If it is another component, then that component can also receive child content, and so forth.

 The following examples renders this template component, which has a `RenderFragment<TValue>` template parameter:

 [!code-csharp[TemplateParams.razor](../../../samples/components/TemplateParams.razor)]

-#### Passing a HTML based templates
+#### Passing HTML based templates

-To pass a template into a `RenderFragment<TValue>` parameter, that just consists of regular HTML markup, do the following:
+To pass a template into a `RenderFragment<TValue>` parameter that just consists of regular HTML markup, do the following:

 # [C# test code](#tab/csharp)

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L220-L232)]

 These examples do the same thing, i.e. pass a HTML markup template into the component under test.
-This is done with the help of a `Func<TValue, string>` delegate, that takes whatever the template value is as input, and returns a (markup) string.
-The delegate is automatically turned into a `RenderFragment<TValue>` type and pass to the template parameter.
+This is done with the help of a `Func<TValue, string>` delegate which takes whatever the template value is as input, and returns a (markup) string.
+The delegate is automatically turned into a `RenderFragment<TValue>` type and passed to the template parameter.

-1. The first example passes data to the `Items` parameter, and then it uses the `Template<TValue>` factory method in <xref:Bunit.ComponentParameterFactory>, that takes the name of the `RenderFragment<TValue>` template parameter, and the `Func<TValue, string>` delegate as input.
+1. The first example passes data to the `Items` parameter and then it uses the `Template<TValue>` factory method in <xref:Bunit.ComponentParameterFactory>, which takes the name of the `RenderFragment<TValue>` template parameter as well as the `Func<TValue, string>` delegate as input.
 2. The second example uses the <xref:Bunit.ComponentParameterBuilder`1>'s `Add` method to first add the data to `Items` parameter and then a `Func<TValue, string>` delegate.

 The delegate creates a simple markup string in both examples.